Skin Lesions That May Become Melanoma

 Atypical Nevi (dysplastic nevi)

 These are not ordinary moles.
-They appear generally larger, with irregular or indistinct borders and variations of color within the mole, ranging in color from pink to dark brown.
+They are generally larger, with irregular or indistinct borders and variations of color within the mole, ranging in color from pink to dark brown.

 Sometimes they are described as looking like fried eggs, with a raised center of darker pigmentation surrounded by a flat, lighter area.
 Atypical nevi may occur anywhere on the body, but are found most frequently on the back and on sun-exposed areas.